Shopify/polaris/.changeset/loud-carrots-sniff.md

 '@shopify/polaris': major
 ---

-Removed Data URL support from the `Icon` component
+Removed Data URL and `'placeholder'` support from the `Icon` component